-The 8 Worst Things to Do After a Workout
+The 8 Worst Things to Do After a Workout | Muscle & Fitness

-Your work isn't over just because your workout is over.
-Don't undo your gains by making these post-training mistakes.
+We’ve talked a lot about things you shouldn’t do before a workout and during your training, but people tend to slip up the most when the workout’s over.
+Let’s be honest, we’ve all justified some bad habits post workout, because we feel like we’ve “earned” it.
+You should definitely feel pretty good about yourself after a hard training session, unfortunately it doesn’t mean you’ve earned the right to inhale a plate of fried chicken and down a six-pack of beer.

-We've talked a lot about things you shouldn't do before a workout and during your actual workout, but people tend to slip up the most when the workout's over.
-Let's be honest, we've all justified some bad habits after a workout, because we feel like we've "earned" it.
-You should definitely feel pretty good about yourself after a hard training session, unfortunately it doesn't mean you've earned the right to inhale a plate of fried chicken and down a six-pack of beer.
+Health is a habit that extends far beyond the gym, so don’t negate all the hard work, sweat, and tears you put into pumping iron by commiting these sins.

-Health is a habit that extends far beyond the gym, so don't negate all the hard work, sweat, and tears you put into pumping iron by commiting these sins.
-Here are the eight post-workout missteps that you should avoid at all costs.
+Here are the eight post-training missteps that you should avoid at all costs.

 1 of 8